 The artwork collection owned by the Edna Hibel Art Foundation was housed in the Hibel Fine Art building on the John D MacArthur campus of Florida Atlantic University in Jupiter, Florida from 2001 until September 2018.
 Florida Atlantic University has closed the building and forced the museum to relocate.
 The Hibel Museum of Art operated by Edna Hibel Art Foundation, a 501c 3, non-profit public institution is not available for public visits at this time.
-Trustees of the Edna Hibel Art Foundation are accepting requests for paintings in the collection to be placed with other museums across the country.
-A number of works from the museum collection are now in the collection of the Wright Art Museum, Beloit, Wisconsin and with a Lafayette, Louisiana foundation.
+Trustees of the Edna Hibel Art Foundation have arranged for the art works and paintings in the collection to be placed with other museums and not for profit organizations across the country.
+The Edna Hibel Art Foundation, Inc was dissolved/closed as of December 2022.

 Most of her followers recognize this message on their works or autographs……

 To see a portion of Hibel’s Russian Palette movie produced by the Edna Hibel Art Foundation and aired on PBS channels following two Russian exhibits in 1990 Click here: Hibel’s Russian Palette

 (c) Hibel Studio, Inc 2018 P.O.
 Box 33332 Palm Beach Gardens, FL 33420